fahadbinthabit/misk_learn_repo/README.md

 # The repo hold three statistical observations

-1- "first rmarkdown.rmd" which is an analysis of the relation of the response behavior of the insurer with the insurance agreggator
+1- "agg analysis.rmd" is an analysis of the relation of the response behavior of the insurer with the insurance agreggator

 2- "military magazine.rmd" & "Military.R are observations for Global fire power